costin/es-mllib-poc/spark_examples.md

 ./gradlew execute -PmainClass=poc.MovieReviewsClassifier

 ```
 This will train a naive bayes model and an SVM and store it in elasticsearch as a [search template](https://www.elastic.co/guide/en/elasticsearch/reference/master/search-template.html).

+To try out all scripts and apis on elasticsearch side that are relevant for training and using the resulting model, see: [https://gist.github.com/brwe/3cc40f8f3d6e8edc48ac](https://gist.github.com/brwe/3cc40f8f3d6e8edc48ac)

-To use the template for classification run
+Most important: To use the computed template for classification run

 ```
 curl -XGET "http://localhost:9200/movie-reviews/_search/template" -d'